Particle Dynamics Around the Black String: Dimensionless Dynamical Equations

 \subsection{The Innermost Stable Circular Orbit}

-Now, we want to find ISCO for a black string.
-According to Eq.~(\ref{(2-5)}) and as it will be shown in the next section, that the potential was related to ${l}$, the angular momentum has the role of defining parameter of the shape of potential \cite{Jefremov:2015gza}.
-So, we not only need to find ${\rho_{ISCO}}$, but also ${l_{ISCO}}$.
-Beside, ${l}$ plays an important role in the shape of potential in Schwarzschild black hole \cite{Jefremov:2015gza} and \cite{Frolov:2010mi}.
-The amount of ${l}$ determines whether the effective potential has both a minimum and a maximum, only one extremum, or no extremums at all.
-In fact, we consider the series of mentioned conditions of circular motion \cite{Jefremov:2015gza}, to find ISCO parameters:
+According to Eq.~(\ref{(2-5)}) and as it is shown in the next section the angular momentum has the role of a defining parameter of the shape of potential \cite{Jefremov:2015gza}.
+Besides, like its important role in the shape of potential in the Schwarzschild black hole \cite{Jefremov:2015gza}, \cite{Frolov:2010mi}, the amount of ${l_{z}}$ determines if the 5-dimensional effective potential has both a minimum and a maximum, only one extremum, or no extremums at all.
+So, to find the innermost stable circular orbits (ISCO), we not only need to find ${\rho_{ISCO}}$, but also ${l_{z ISCO}}$.
+In fact, we consider the series of mentioned conditions of circular motion in ref. \cite{Jefremov:2015gza}, to find ISCO parameters:

-(i) Firstly, in circular motion the radial velocity must be zero so: $ {\dfrac{dr}{d\tau}=0} $.
+(i) Firstly, in circular motion the radial velocity must be zero so: $ {\dfrac{d\rho}{d\tau}=0} $.